RevoltSecurities/Dnsbruter/README.md

 This command is recommonded for all and will perform perfect active subdomain enumeration on the `google.com` domain using 50 threads + 5 concurrecy multiprocessing, save the results to `output.txt`, display found and valid domains in verbose mode, and print invalid domains during the enumeration process if the concise mode is enabled

+Show you love ❤️ and give  ⭐ for [Dnsbruter](https://github.com/sanjai-AK47/Dnsbruter)

 We hope this tool proves useful for your subdomain enumeration needs.
 Happy hacking! :rocket: